-The Wild Duck Cluster is best viewed with a telescope and when it’s relatively high in the southern sky.
+If you have a telescope, the Wild Duck Cluster appears best when it’s relatively high in the southern sky.
 That’s in the wee hours before sunrise in spring, late night in early summer, and mid-evening in late summer and early fall.

 Like the Pleiades and the Hyades, M11 is an open star cluster, but it’s much farther away than the others.
 The Pleiades Cluster lies 444 light-years away, and the Hyades Cluster is just 153 light-years away.
 Compare those to the Wild Duck Cluster, which sits about 6,120 light-years away.

 An open star cluster is a group of stars that formed from the same giant cloud of mostly molecular hydrogen.
 These gas and dust clouds are nebulae that contain stellar nurseries.
 Initially, the young stars are loosely bound together by gravity.
 Some still sit within the cocoon of the nebula they were born in.
 Eventually the clusters will disperse over time.

 M11, one of the most massive open star clusters known, has about 3,000 stars.
 The hot blue stars congregate at the center.
 Scientists think the cluster formed between 250 to 316 million years ago.
 Astronomers refer to it as a metal-rich cluster because a nearby supernova likely seeded its molecular cloud complex with heavier elements.

 In 1733, English naturalist William Derham was able to resolve the Wild Duck Cluster as individual stars through a telescope.
 Not long after, in 1764, French astronomer Charles Messier added it to his famous catalog.
 M11 got its unusual name of the Wild Duck Cluster from Admiral William Henry Smyth.
 While observing the cluster through a telescope in 1835, Smyth noted a V-shaped pattern of its brightest stars that reminded him of the flight formation of wild ducks.